EPIC DANCE SHOWCASE COMPETITION RULES AND REGULATIONS

 - All video recording and photography of any kind is PROHIBITED!!
 This is put in place to protect choreography and costumes of all studios.
 Failure to comply, could result in the disqualification of the routine.
 Epic staff reserves the right to remove the media being used or those using it from the event.

-- A professional photography and videographer will be available at most venues for dancers/performers to purchase their own photos and videos.
+- A professional photographer and videographer will be available at most venues for dancers/performers to purchase their own photos and videos.

 - Speed control will not be adjusted by Epic staff.